nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 #### ACL User Authentication

-You can run the following command just once on a single host to enable adding database records.
+You can run the following command once on a single host to allow the `admin` user to add records to the db.
 Typically, you would set up different users and roles for such tasks, but for simplicity, we are using the `admin` role (which is not recommended for production environments).

 ```bash